Vegan Ginger Cookies

 Vegan block butter for the best results.
 This recipe may work with softened coconut oil or a vegan buttery spread.
 If using a buttery spread, I recommend skipping the milk as a butter spread is softer than block butter.
 You may also need to add more flour.

 Ground ginger and cinnamon.
-We're using a whole tablespoon of each for extra flavor and nostalgia!
+We’re using a whole tablespoon of each for extra flavor!

 Tips for preparing the cookie dough

-These vegan ginger cookies are prepared in just one bowl which means less washing up!
-I used a hand mixer to mix the ingredients however, you can use a wooden spoon with a bit of arm power.
+These vegan ginger cookies come together in one large bowl, which means less washing up!
+I used a hand mixer to prepare the dough, but you can use a stand mixer (with the paddle attachment) or a bowl and a wooden spoon (with some arm power).

-First, we need to beat the butter and sugar.
-This helps ensure there are no chunks of butter in the final cookies!
+First, beat the butter and sugar together until light and fluffy.
+This ensures there are no chunks of butter in the final cookies.

-Then add the rest of the wet ingredients (molasses and milk) and beat until the mixture is fluffy!
+Then add the rest of the wet ingredients (molasses, milk and vanilla) and beat until the mixture is fluffy!

 Next, add all your dry ingredients and mix until just combined.
-The key is to not overmix but make sure there are no pockets of flour or butter.
+Please avoid overmixing the dough as this will lead to overly chewy and dense cookies.
 The final cookie dough should be slightly sticky.

 If your cookie dough is a bit dry, add 1-2 tablespoons of milk and mix again.
 If it’s extra sticky, add 1-2 tablespoons of flour and mix again.